davidxmoody/davidxmoody.com/src/posts/2016-01-26-notes-on-polymer-web-components.md

 ## Properties

 - Use the `properties` object in the Polymer constructor when you want to provide the ability for the user to pass down custom properties.

+- Each key of the `properties` object is an object with the key being the name, a `type` property (e.g. `String`), a `value` default value.

+- An optional `computed: "myFunction(param1, param2)"` property to define computed properties.
+Is only invoked once all dependant properties are not `undefined`.

+- Various other options for notifying and data binding control (`reflectToAttribute`, `readOnly`, `notify`, `observer`).

+- To map an *attribute name* (i.e. the thing in the HTML source) to a *property*, there are two ways to convert (these do not feel obvious and may trip me up in the future):
+    - Attribute `firstname` or `firstName` goes to property `firstname`
+    - Attribute `first-name` goes to property `firstName`

+- Shorthand for simple properties which only have a `type` and nothing else: `properties: {foo: String, bar: Boolean}`

+- Observers can be added to properties by giving their name as a string and get called with the new value and old value.

+- You can also define an array of observers in the top level rather than one for each component.
+They can depend on multiple properties and nested properties.
+You can also use a wildcard to listen for multiple nested property changes (e.g. `observers: ['userNameChanged(user.name.*)']`).

+- There is also a whole complex "splices" option for listening to changes in arrays.

+## Local DOM

+- Local DOM has multiple implementations.
+Shadow DOM can be used if it is supported, otherwise a custom implementation called "shady DOM" is used.
+Currently shady DOM is used on all browsers which would explain why I wasn't able to see a real shadow DOM being used in my tests.

+- Nodes in the local DOM are stored by id in `this.$`.

+- For finding dynamically created nodes use `this.$$(selector)`.
+It returns the *first* node that matches the selector.

+- The element's children are its "light DOM".
+They can be placed into the template with the `<content>` tag.

+- Optionally give the content node a select attribute to select on the light DOM content matching that (e.g. `<content select="h3"></content>`).

+- There are a whole bunch of functions for accessing the DOM found on `Polymer.dom(parent)`.

+- `this.root` is the root of the local DOM tree.
+Example: `var toLocal = document.createElement('div'); Polymer.dom(this.root).appendChild(toLocal);`

+- There are methods for accessing "distributed children" and "effective children" when you select different parts of your content.